lightning-power-users/node-launcher/README.md

 2. ~10 GB of disk space (~300 GB if you want the Bitcoin transaction index, makes for a faster LND)
 3. Windows 7+ or macOS 10.12.6+

+Linux works but it is not packaged, follow the developer steps below to run it from the Linux command line.

-Please submit a pull request if you want to add Linux support!
-Next year is the Year of Desktop Linux...
+Please submit a pull request if you want to add Linux packaging!
+A .deb and .rpm would help grow the Lightning network...

 # Install